The joint numerical range of three hermitian $4\times 4$ matrices: On elliptic faces

-which is the convex hull of the unit circle in the $x$-$y$-plane and the points $(1,0,1)\tp$, $(-1,0,1)\tp$.} \parbox[t]{3.5cm}{ 0pt } \end{remark} To put this paper into a broader context, we quote the work \cite{Ottem-etal2015} by Ottem et al.\ and we sketch a proof as to why their results imply that $W=W(A_1,A_2,A_3)$ has generically an even number of at most ten faces of rank two that are elliptic discs and no other faces of rank two or three, provided that $A_1,A_2,A_3$ are real symmetric $4\times 4$ matrices.
+To put this paper into a broader context, we quote the work \cite{Ottem-etal2015} by Ottem et al.\ and we sketch a proof as to why their results imply that $W=W(A_1,A_2,A_3)$ has generically an even number of at most ten faces of rank two that are elliptic discs and no other faces of rank two or three, provided that $A_1,A_2,A_3$ are real symmetric $4\times 4$ matrices.

 \begin{remark}[Generic faces are ellipses] Given real symmetric $4\times 4$ matrices $\widetilde{A}_0,\widetilde{A}_1,\widetilde{A}_2,\widetilde{A}_3$, the authors of \cite{Ottem-etal2015} define a complex projective \emph{symmetroid}